 Since brass instruments are made of long rounded tubes (like the melodica), not all brushes can reach the whole instrument, for that there are special brushes that you can buy, but if you are on a budget or need to get the cleaning done you can always attach a tiny rope or plastic straw to the tinnies kitchen brush you can find.

-Since there are so many variations of stands ,even for the same type of instruments because some of them are portable or hold the instrument in different angles, you want to make sure the stand works with your specific instrument, then you can worry about materials, colors and designs.
+Since there are so many variations of stands, even for the same type of instruments because some of them are portable or hold the instrument at different angles, you want to make sure the stand works with your specific instrument, then you can worry about materials, colors, and designs.

 As you can see not all accessories are for all instruments, make sure you get the correct one for yours and also make sure to find the perfect one for you, since there are so many options out there and if nothing seems to be good enough, you can always ask for a custom one online for a higher price.